Earthquakes in the Kāpiti Region

 While we often feel small earthquakes that don’t cause much damage, many of the active faults in the region are capable of producing large earthquakes.

-There will be no warning!
 An earthquake can occur at any time.
-The first sign of a quake is often a rumbling sound followed by rolling and shaking.
+There is no early warning, the first sign of a quake is often a rumbling sound followed by rolling and shaking.

 Know what to do before you have to do it.
 If you have a plan, an emergency water supply and a well stocked emergency kit, you may save yourself and your family from a lot of avoidable distress!